For Boards

 How many communities does each manager carry, and how does the firm think about that limit?
 The number itself matters less than how the firm thinks about it.
 Some firms scale by piling more communities onto each manager.
 The communities feel it: the manager becomes thinly stretched, unable to know any one community well.
 Other firms scale by adding managers.
 Ask which model the firm uses, and what they consider too many.

-How often is the manager on-site?
-Regular quarterly walks of the property and attendance at board meetings are reasonable cadences a board should expect.
+How does the firm stay on top of the property and stay present with the Board?
+Regular checks of the property and attendance at Board meetings are reasonable cadences a Board should expect.
 The firm should be able to tell you what cadence they keep for each community without checking notes.

-What’s your vendor bench, and when have you replaced one?
-The willingness to replace a vendor when performance slips is operationally telling.
+What vendors do you know, and when have you replaced one?
+The willingness to replace a vendor when a Board determines it’s needed is telling.
 So is the firm’s ability to name the vendors at each community from memory.
 A real working relationship looks like familiarity, not a Rolodex pulled up on a screen.

-How do you handle a delinquency when the board doesn’t want to escalate?
-A board with neighbors who fell behind doesn’t want the situation handled clumsily.
+How do you handle a delinquency when the Board doesn’t want to escalate?
+A Board with neighbors who fell behind doesn’t want the situation handled coldly.
 It also can’t afford to let the unpaid balance grow indefinitely.
-A firm that has thought about delinquencies will describe a sequenced approach — early communication, escalation triggers, when to bring in an attorney.
-A firm that hasn’t will improvise.
+Though there is a policy in place, management should work with the Board to vary the approach based on knowledge of the homeowner’s situation and what will be most effective in each scenario to best meet their fiduciary duty.

 What’s in the base fee, and what gets billed à la carte?
 Ask for the line items most often billed separately.
 The answer separates firms that price honestly from firms that quote low and bill higher.
 The lowest base fee is rarely the lowest total.

 Will you tell us when we’re heading toward trouble?
-Sometimes the most useful answer a manager gives is one the board didn’t want to hear.
-We’ve seen this firsthand: an HOA, decades back, that had never had a professional reserve study done.
-The board had been trying to do their best — they didn’t want to pay for it.
+Sometimes the most useful answer a manager gives is one the Board doesn’t want to hear.
+We’ve seen this firsthand: an HOA, decades back, had never had a professional reserve study done and were trying to manage the HOA without professional management.
+The Board had been trying to do their best and were trying to keep costs down.
 The financial picture was a mess by the time it surfaced.
-A firm worth hiring tells a board when they’re heading toward a problem, even when the answer isn’t the one the board wants.
+A firm worth hiring tells a Board when they’re heading toward a problem, even when the answer isn’t the one the Board wants.
 Ask whether they ever have.

 The picture